shekinahmanyi/shekinahmanyi/README.md

 - 🌱 I’m currently learning nextjs and node to be better at what I do.

-- 👯 I’m looking to collaborate on Open Source Projects with React and Flutter.
+- 👯 I’m looking to collaborate on Open Source Projects with React.

 - 💬 Ask me about my Developer's Journey (PS:It's certainly one you will love to hear :)